v0 vs Lovable (2026): AI product builders compared

 Get my recommendation

-Answer for your stack and constraints — scoring is deterministic for this comparison.
+Answer for UI vs full-app scope, stack, and who runs the tool — scoring is deterministic for this comparison.

-What you optimize for day to day
+What you need to generate

 Recommendation

-Point spread: 0% — share of combined points
+Point spread: 20% — share of combined points

 Near tie on points — use the comparison and your own constraints.